Van Long Nature Reserve (Ninh Binh) Breathtaking boat ride

 Get an e-SIM to stay connected!
 (5% off with code SHIPPEDAWAY)

-The boats in Van Long Nature Reserve are made of bamboo, and they look a bit different than the ones in Trang An and Tam Coc.
+The boats in Van Long Nature Reserve are made of bamboo and look a bit different than those in Trang An and Tam Coc.
 They’re made for shallow water, but we still managed to get stuck twice due to very low water levels during our visit.
 Nonetheless, we had a fantastic time, even though we couldn’t do the entire route.

-Arijana Tkalčec and Matej Špan on a boat ride in Van Long Nature Reserve in Ninh Binh
+Is a boat ride in Van Long Nature Reserve worth it?

 Best time to do the Van Long boat ride